 This software is developed at Physikalisch-Technische Bundesanstalt (PTB).
 The software is made available "as is" free of cost.
 PTB assumes no responsibility whatsoever for its use by other parties, and makes no guarantees, expressed or implied, about its quality, reliability, safety, suitability or any other characteristic.
 In no event will PTB be liable for any direct, indirect or consequential damage arising in connection with the use of this software.

-PyDynamic is distributed under the LGPLv3 license with the exception of the
+PyDynamic is distributed under the LGPLv3 license except for the module

 Release history Release notifications | RSS feed

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.